AIDASoft/podio/tests/schema_evolution/detection/README.md

 # *Detection* tests for `podio_schema_evolution.py`

-This folder contains small and targetted test cases to ensure that the `podio_schema_evolution.py` script reliably detects schema changes that are not trivial.
-These test cases only deal with detecting these occurences!
+This folder contains small and targeted test cases to ensure that the `podio_schema_evolution.py` script reliably detects schema changes that are not trivial.
+These test cases only deal with detecting these occurrences!
 Whether the detected schema evolution steps are supported by podio (yet) are not really interesting here and they (will be) tested in another place.